Back to jobs

 Benefits

-Otto Aviation is an Equal Opportunity Employer
+Otto Aerospace is an Equal Opportunity Employer

 We are committed to diversity, equity, and inclusion in every aspect of our hiring process.
 All applicants will be considered for employment regardless of race, color, religion, sex, sexual orientation, gender identity, national origin, veteran status, or disability.
 We believe that a diverse team brings fresh perspectives, innovative ideas, and greater success.
 The more inclusive we are, the stronger we become.
 Applicants must be legally authorized to work in the U.S.